February 02, 2022 • 217 Views

 – Identity trigger.
 Employees with imposter syndrome – which is pretty common – may find it difficult to believe their work is valuable and even take compliments as a mockery.

-According to a survey by Jumpstart HR, the vast majority of job seekers value personal growth opportunities over anything else when considering a new workplace.
+According to a survey by Jumpstart HR, the vast majority of job seekers value personal growth opportunities and fulfillment of professional goals over anything else when considering a new workplace.
+The personal level of engagement also depends on the possible career path.

-Long story short, three pillars hold a team engagement level constantly high: Growth, Recognition, Trust.
-Ensuring them, you can expect a positive atmosphere, satisfied employees, and fruitful work.
+Long story short, three pillars hold a team engagement level constantly high: Growth, Recognition, and Trust.
+Ensuring them, you can expect a positive atmosphere, a high level of job satisfaction, and fruitful work.

 So, when you take steps to improve engagement and profitability, you will also be taking steps to improve the health and happiness of your employees.

 A one hundred percent effective way to be aware of the climate in your team is a questionnaire – an irreplaceable tool for your HR department.
-Send it out every few months.
+Send it out every few months to get regular feedback.

-Amee Parekh from Uber Technologies has some accurate assessment on this question:
+Amee Parekh from Uber Technologies has some accurate assessments of this question:

 One important question in an employee engagement survey is, “Do you intend to stay with the company 12 months from now?”
-This is a key indicator in whether an employee finds the organization a rewarding place to work or if they experience significant challenges that are driving them to look externally.
+This is a key indicator of whether an employee finds the organization a rewarding place to work or if the employee experiences significant challenges that are driving them to look externally.
 The survey being anonymous is important so that the employer receives candid responses.

 Having answers, you will clarify what keeps people at your company, what the satisfaction level is, and what changes you should implement.
 It causes you to reflect on whether you are moving in the right direction.

 Would you consider leaving the company if a competitor attracts you with a better offer?
-The answer gives you an understanding of an engagement level and your mission value.
+The answer gives you an understanding of an engagement level and your company policies and mission value.

 This answer can provide if the “why” of the candidate is in alignment with the organization’s “why.”
 So you can understand whether your employees and you are the right people for each other.